BBGONE/TaskCoordinator/README.md

 processing of the message which have been read in it.
 And if the second task also reads a message, the TaskCoordinator creates another task which starts to wait for messages and the second task continues processing of the message.<br/><br/>
 The TaskCoordinator has a parameter <i>maxReadersCount</i>, which caps the maximum number of created tasks.
-So after reaching this number of active tasks, the TaskCoordinator does not create new ones even if the queue have unread messages.<br/>
+So after reaching this number of active tasks, the TaskCoordinator does not create new ones even if the queue has unread messages.<br/>
 <br/>
 <b>With this implementation one of the tasks acts as an activator (waits for messages)</b><br/>
 <b>This implementation is very usefull when you need to read and process messages in the same transaction.</b>